unpoly/unpoly2-slides/slides.md

 </body>
 ```

+---

+## Look ma, no target!

-You no longer need `[up-target]` in a link.
+Once a main target is configured, you no longer need `[up-target]` in a link.\
 Use `[up-follow]` and the `[up-main]` element will be replaced:

 ```html
 <a href="/foo" up-follow>...</a>
 ```

-If you want to replace something more specific, you can still use `[up-target]`:
+If you want to update something more specific, you can still use `[up-target]`:

 ```html
 <a href="/foo" up-target=".profile">...</a>
 ```

-Instead of using `[up-main]` you may also configure an existing selector:
+Instead of assigning `[up-main]` you may also configure an existing selector:

 ```js
 up.fragment.config.mainTargets.push('.layout--content')
 ```

+---

 Overlays can use different main targets
 ---------------------------------------

 **💡 Overlays often use a different main selector, e.g. to exclude a navigation bar.**

-Unpoly 2 lets you configure different main targets for different layer modes.
+Unpoly 2 lets you configure different main targets for different layer modes:
-E.g. to exclude a navigation sidebar for overlays:

 ```html
 <body>